Silvio Berlusconi: Italy's perpetual powerbroker

 Milanese courtroom dramas

-Much of Berlusconi's political career has run in tandem with a litany of legal battles.
+Much of Berlusconi's political career has been plagued by a litany of legal battles.
 A native of Milan, he has frequently complained of being victimised by its legal authorities.

 In 2009, he estimated that over 20 years he had made 2,500 court appearances in 106 trials, at a legal cost of €200m.

 He denied embezzlement, tax fraud and false accounting, and attempting to bribe a judge.
-And on numerous occasions he was acquitted, had convictions overturned or watched them expire under a statute of limitations.
+On numerous occasions he was acquitted, had convictions overturned or watched them expire under a statute of limitations.

 But he received a setback when in 2011 the Constitutional Court struck down part of a law granting him and other senior ministers temporary immunity.

-By the end of the year he was out of power and in October 2012 he was given four years for tax fraud and barred from public office.
+By the end of the year he was out of power, and in October 2012 he was given four years for tax fraud and barred from public office.

-But it was not until 1 August 2013 that Italy's Supreme Court upheld the verdict.
 Berlusconi declared his innocence and spoke of a "judicial coup".

-Because he was over 75, he did not go to jail but did community service, working four hours a week with elderly dementia patients at a Catholic care home near Milan.
+Because he was over 75, he was handed community service, working four hours a week with elderly dementia patients at a Catholic care home near Milan.

 Berlusconi's women and bunga-bunga parties